b-brankovics/GCPSR/README.md

 **nexus** tree as input and does the exhaustive subdivision analysis and classifies all the individuals/strains into well (defined by `-count=<int>`) supported phylogenetic species.

+## GCPSR as implemented in this repository

+### Step 1.
+(Concordance and non-discordance analysis)
+1. Individual single locus gene trees are searched for clades with high support (_support_ >= `<int>`, `<int>` comes from the `-min=<int>` argument).
+2. Highly supported clades are screened for concordance.
+Only those highly supported clades are considered as concordant that are present in at least `<int>` single locus gene trees (`<int>` comes from the `-count=<int>` argument).
+3. Highly supported clades that are concordant are screened for discordance.
+All clades that are in conflict with each other are removed.
+This way all clades that are kept are non-discordant.

+This produces a tree that has clades that are both concordant and non-discordant across the single locus phylogenies.
+The support value for each of the clades is the number of single locus phylogenies containing the given clade with at least the minimum support values.

+### Step 2.
+(Exhaustive subdivision)
+1. The tree produced by step one is screened for clades with high the high support (_support_ >= `<int>`, `<int>` comes from `-count=<int>` argument).
+This is the cutoff value for recognizing a concordant clade as a phylogenetic species.
+2. Each individual/strain is placed into a potential phylogenetic species that has the fewest members (smallest clade) and includes the given strain.
+All subclades of the given clade are removed (clades that would specify a species within this potential phylogenetic species).
+This ensures monophyly and that each species contains at least two strains.

+After all strains are placed into the least inclusive clade, the phylogenetic species tree is printed in newick format to the STDOUT (standard output).

 ## Theory behind this method